Chicago Blackhawks drop interim tag for GM Kyle Davidson

 Two lawsuits related to Kyle Beach’s allegations that he was assaulted by then-video coach Brad Aldrich in 2010 were resolved in December.

 Davidson made his first big move on Nov.
 6, firing coach Jeremy Colliton and giving Derek King the job on an interim basis.
-He likely will wait until after the season to make any announcement on King’s status.

-Chicago (19-27-8) began this year with playoff aspirations, but it dropped its first nine games and never recovered.
-It has made just one postseason appearance over the past five years.

-“We have a vision here for the future of Blackhawks hockey and today we are a step closer to that coming together,” CEO Danny Wirtz said in a statement.
-“As an organization, we know we have a lot of work to do on and off the ice and Kyle is the leader we trust to oversee our hockey operations.”
+Davidson said King has done a fantastic job and the former NHL forward will be considered for the opening.

+“He’s getting a first-hand practical interview, just like I got in my role,” Davidson said, “and so that’s an advantage, and I think he’s doing very well in that position.”

 The next big task for Davidson is making the most of the March 21 trade deadline.
 The Blackhawks traded their 2022 first-round pick to Columbus in the Seth Jones deal in July, and they would love to recoup that lost draft capital.